lsst-sims/sims_featureScheduler_runs3.1/starter/README.md

 * update survey start time
 * uzy filter loader rather than just uz
 * updated to newer cloud database
+* telescope now parks with r-filter in.
+Should be no filter change time added when coming out of park.

 This directory has starter.py, which is the initial simulation for v3.1 that other experiements can be compared to.